Tendring CAMRA - Harwich Sausage Festival

 Facts and Figures from Previous Years

-The Harwich Sausage Festival Champion for 2023 was the fabulous Italian Sausage from Frinton Road Butchers in Holland-on-Sea.
+The Harwich Sausage Festival Champion for 2024 was the Sticky Toffee Apple Sausage from Becky's Butchers in Great Bromley.

 The Harwich sausage throwing record stands at 171 feet, Todd Rothwell's gigantic throw in perfect conditions in 2019.
 Prior to that the record was held by Harwich Sausage Throwing legend Nick Aldridge with a throw of 150 feet and 6 inches set in 2014.